iagsdc/oauth2_client_gmail_plugin/README.md

 11. In Drupal, go to Configuration->System->OAuth2 Clients (/admin/config/system/oauth2-client).
     You should see this plugin (PHPMailer Gmail Oauth2).
 Enable it, then press Edit.
-Enter your Client ID and Client Secret in the boxes indicated, and enter your email address in the Description field.
+Enter your Client ID and Client Secret in the boxes indicated.
 Press 'Save'.

-    IMPORTANT:  Google oauth2 needs your email address to authenticate, but at this writing there is no field to gather your email address when entering your Client ID and Client Secret in the OAuth2 Client.
-There is, however, a description field, so that has been repurposed for this plugin to store your email address.
-Enter only your Google email address in the Description field (e.g. jane@biz.com), and nothing else (no actual description).

-    Check back occasionally to see if a better solution is found for storing email address.

 12. After you've saved your Google credentials, press the 'Save and request token' button to redirect from your site to Google, then follow the instructions on Google.
+When you log in to Google, you need to log into the account that has your Drupal site email address for its username.

     When you're done, Google should issue a Refresh Token and redirect back to the Drupal page you just left.
-If everything worked, you will have your Refresh Token and are ready to send email.
+If everything worked, the token will be saved and you should be ready to send email.

 A few other setup items:

 1. Don't forget to go to the Mail module to select 'PHPMailer SMTP' as your mail Formatter and Sender (/admin/config/system/mailsystem).

 2. If you have other modules such as Commerce 2 that send mail, you may need to add them at the bottom of the same page in (1) above.

-3. On the PHPMailer SMTP transport settings page, select 'Gmail OAuth2' as your SMTP authentication method (/admin/config/system/phpmailer-smtp).
+3. On the PHPMailer SMTP transport settings page, select 'Gmail OAuth2 Client' as your SMTP authentication type (/admin/config/system/phpmailer-smtp).
 Set the SMTP port to 587, and select TLS as the secure protocol.
+Under Advanced SMTP setting, uncheck Verify peer and Verify peer name.

 You can use the 'Test configuration' service on the PHPMailer SMTP transport settings page to verify that the new configuration is working by sending a test email.